datanav/docs/technical/webcrm-hubspot.rst

      - "string"

-Webcrm Users to Hubspot Contact
+WebCRM Users to Hubspot Contact
 -------------------------------
-Every Webcrm Users will be synchronized with a Hubspot Contact.
+Every WebCRM Users will be synchronized with a Hubspot Contact.

-Once a link between a Webcrm Users and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Hubspot Contact:
+The following properties are synchronized between a WebCRM Users and a Hubspot Contact:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Hubspot Contact Property
      - Hubspot Data Type
    * - UserMobilePhone